openmrs/openmrs-contrib-rest-api-docs/Observations/obs.md

 * #### Query observations by UUID.

     Retrieve an observation by its UUID.
-Returns a `404 Not Found` status if observation not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns `404 Not Found` status if the observation does not exist.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ```console
     GET /observation/:target_observation_uuid